MABSworkshop/MABSworkshop.github.io/index.markdown

 --- -->

-The 2024 Multi-Agent-Based Simulation (MABS) workshop is the 25th of the [MABS series which began in 1998](http://www.pcs.usp.br/~mabs/){:target="_blank"}.
+The 2024 Multi-Agent-Based Simulation (MABS) workshop is the 25th of the [MABS series which began in 1998](http://www.pcs.usp.br/~mabs/).
 Its scientific focus lies in the confluence of social sciences and multi-agent systems, with a strong application/empirical vein, and its emphasis is stressed on (i) exploratory agent based simulation as a principled way of undertaking scientific research in the social sciences and (ii) using social theories as an inspiration to new frameworks and developments in multi-agent systems.

 The excellent quality level of this workshop has been recognized since its inception and its proceedings have been regularly published in Springer's Lecture Notes series.
-MABS 2024 will be hosted at [AAMAS 2024 (23rd International Conference on Autonomous Agents and Multiagent Systems)](https://www.aamas2024-conference.auckland.ac.nz/){:target="_blank"}, which will take place at the University of Auckland, New Zealand in on May 6th to 10th, 2024.
+MABS 2024 will be hosted at [AAMAS 2024 (23rd International Conference on Autonomous Agents and Multiagent Systems)](https://www.aamas2024-conference.auckland.ac.nz/), which will take place at the University of Auckland, New Zealand in on May 6th to 10th, 2024.

+MABS 2024 continues its tradition of fostering cross-fertilisation and innovation in MAS engineering and complex social and sociotechnical systems modeling.
+The workshop encourages submissions in areas such as simulation methodology and tools, simulation of social and intelligent behaviour, diverse applications, and simulation analytics.

+## Keynote Presentation
+The MABS Committee is excited to announce this year's keynote presentation from Professor Pascal Perez, Director of the Australian Urban Research Infrastructure Network (AURIN).
+Pascal will take us through his rexperiences in urban systems and transport modeling, combining this with his new role in collecting and integrating large-scale urban data sources that form the backbone of AURIN's offering to researchers and multi-agent modellers.

 ## Important Dates (2024)
 + Feb 5: Submission deadline